 Strathaven Castle is a ruined 15th century castle standing at the centre of the village of Strathaven.

-Situated within a bend in the Powmillon Burn, which defends the site on the west, south and east sides, the first castle is thought to have been constructed in the 12th century, possibly by the Baird family who owned large areas of land in Avondale.
-It would have been a wooden tower standing on a rocky outcrop that had earth piled around it to form a large mound.
+Situated within a bend in the Powmillon Burn, which defends the site on the west, south and east sides, the first castle is thought to have been constructed at the end of the 12th or beginning of the 13th century.
+The barony of Strathaven was granted to Robert de Bigres or de Biggar around 1200.
+The castle would have been a wooden tower standing on a rocky outcrop that had earth piled around it to form a large mound.

-The wooden castle was eventually replaced with a stone one, built around 1350 by the Bairds.
+Later the property passed to the Baird family and they are thought to have been responsible for building the first stone castle here, possibly in the first half of the 14th century.
 This castle had a central keep on top of the mound, rising to a height of five storeys with walls some 3.0m thick.
 A battlement surmounting the walls was 1.5m in height.
 Surrounding the castle was an outer courtyard wall around 1.2m thick, with thirteen turrets at equal distances along it.

 At the centre of the courtyard, which was paved with stones, was a well.
 Also within the courtyard was a bakehouse, brewhouse and laundry, the site of which is now occupied by the Town Mill and Mill Cottage to the north-east of the castle.